thanos-io/thanos/docs/blog/2023-06-02-lfx-mentorship-query-observability.md

+---
-# LFX Mentorship: Thanos Query Observability
+title: 'LFX Mentorship: Thanos Query Observability'
+date: "2023-06-06"
+author: Pradyumna Krishna
+---

 Hello everyone, my name is  Pradyumna Krishna and I was contributing to Thanos as a part of the LFX mentorship programme.
 I was working on adding Query Execution Observability to the Thanos PromQL engine and Thanos project itself.
 I am going to share my experience and provide insights into the project.